eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 - All *server* and *client* discovery information will be shared with linked *clients*.
   Note that a *server* may act as a *client* for other *servers*.

-- A *server* is a participant to which the *clients* (and maybe other *servers*) send their discovery information.
+- A |SERVER| is a participant to which the *clients* (and maybe other *servers*) send their discovery information.
   The role of the *server* is to re-distribute the *clients* (and *servers*) discovery information to their known *clients* and *servers*.
   A *server* may connect to other *servers* to receive information about their *clients*.
   Known *servers* will receive all the information known by the *server*.
-  Known *clients* will only receive the information they need to establish communication, i.e. the information about the DomainParticipants, DataWriters, and DataReader to which they match.
+  Known *clients* will only receive the information they need to establish communication, i.e. the information about the DomainParticipants, DataWriters, and DataReaders to which they match.
   This means that the *server* runs a "matching" algorithm to sort out which information is required by which *client*.

+- A |BACKUP| *server* is a *server* that persists its discovery database into a file.
+  This type of *server* can load the network graph from a file on start-up without the need of receiving any *clients* information.
+  It can be used to persists the *server* knowledge about the network between runs, thus securing the *server's* information in case of unexpected shutdowns.
+  It is important to note that the discovery times will be negatively affected when using this type of *server*, since periodically writing to a file is an expensive operation.

-- A *client* is a participant that connects to one or more *servers* from which it receives the discovery information they require to establish communication.
+- A |CLIENT| is a participant that connects to one or more *servers* from which it receives the discovery information they require to establish communication.

 - *Clients* require a beforehand knowledge of the *servers* to which they want to link.